charlierobson/ZXpand-Vitamins/README.md

 # ZXpand-Vitamins

-Here you will find toys to enhance your ZXpanding pleasure!
+Here you will find toys to enhance your ZXpanding pleasure :D

 Head over [to the wiki](https://github.com/charlierobson/ZXpand-Vitamins/wiki/ZXpand---Online-Manual) to find the Fine Manual which you may read at your leisure.